Pieter van Langen

 Advantage

-You can perform a VRIO analysis to identify the advantage an organizational ability brings.
+You can perform a VRIO analysis to identify the advantage a capability brings to your organization.
 This allows you to find out four relevant properties.
 These properties are:

 Valuable